 This environment has created the need for a healthy and vibrant “smartphone-recovery” infrastructure, that both manufacturers and telecom companies cannot be direct players but can, and do influence.
 Companies that no one has heard of are major players in this space, from transportation to everything else after a consumer returns-trades his/her device.
 Some companies like FedEx are known, but many others are not, yet they are enormous.
 What these companies, big and small, have in common, is the fact that they do not own the relationship with the customer but act as contractors to the likes of AT&T. Their focus and source of strength is to ensure that whatever core business they offer, it is well executed.
 This environment could be one possible scenario that may develop in the future PC/IT hardware space.
 To get there, the OEMs and manufacturers must operate with a different mindsets.
 On the customer side, they must start with the idea that they are not just a hardware maker, whereby the relationship with the customer does not end when the hardware sale transaction is complete.
 On the infrastructure side, and specific to the disposition sector, the owners of the customers must also ensure proper support for their ITAD contractors.
 These companies need all the technical and financial expertise that would help thrive as contractors and not worry about cannibalization or OEMs squeezing every little dollar away from them.

-× Feel free to speak to us here with WhatsApp
+× Speak to us on WhatsApp